halbs13/Dynamics-NAV-Labour-Hire/How to process internal payroll.md

-# How to process an Internal Payroll in Labour Hire
+# How to process an internal payroll in Labour Hire

 1 INTRODUCTION
 This document has been prepared as a training manual for users of the Dynamics NAV 2017 Labour Hire Suite module.